 2010 – Lakers back-to-back, beat Celtics

-Kobe’s 5th and final NBA Finals win, and last Finals appearance, came in 2010 against the Lakers’ biggest rival.
+Kobe: His 5th and final NBA Finals win, and last Finals appearance, came in 2010 against the Lakers’ biggest rival.
 Lakers beat the Celtics in an awesome 7 game series.

-Celtics knocked off Lebron and the Cavs in the semis, in the “final” game Lebron would play for Cleveland (until 2014 when he would return).
+Lebron: Celtics knocked off Cavs in the semis, in the “final” game Lebron would play for Cleveland (until 2014 when he would return).

 Shaq was a member of the 09-10 Cavs, playing 52 regular season games and all 11 playoff games.
 He averaged 12 ppg and 6.7 rpg.